Helpful Tips for Managing Separation Anxiety in Dogs

 When a dog is trained to follow commands like sit and stay, most likely, they are taught with treats.
 You can do the same thing to help train your dog to not have separation anxiety.

-When your dog whines, or digs, or even barks, you shouldn’t reinforce these behaviours with a treat.
+When your dog whines, digs, or even barks, you shouldn't reinforce these behaviours with a treat.
 Instead, reinforce behaviours like settling down, being relaxed, and showing independence.

-You can do this by teaching them the “stay” command, and extending it out for a few minutes before providing a treat.
-You can also teach your dog to go to their crate, bed, or mat, and reward them when they sit and stay in their area.
+You can do this by teaching them the “stay” command and extending it out for a few minutes before providing a treat.
+You can also teach your dog to go to their crate, bed, or mat and reward them when they sit and stay in their area.

 Don’t Punish

-Whatever you do, don’t ever yell at, scold, or punish your dog for having separation anxiety.
+Whatever you do, don't ever yell at, scold, or punish your dog for having separation anxiety.
 They are not purposefully being disobedient.
+The dog's destructive acts are a sign of the canine's excessive attachment and need for physical contact with you.
+Only by understanding the problem and providing positive reinforcement can pet parents overcome the issue.

 This is a normal reaction to being stressed or in distress.
 By punishing instead of training and helping, you may make the problem worse.

-In severe cases of separation anxiety, anti-anxiety medication can help your dog deal with times of isolation, without having panic attacks or showing destructive behaviour.
-This is typically a last resort for dogs that put themselves at risk of physical harm due to their destructive behaviours.
+In cases of severe separation anxiety in dogs, anti-anxiety medication can help your dog deal with times of isolation without having panic attacks or showing destructive behaviour.

 Home Remedies For Separation Anxiety In Dogs